FunnelKit

 It's important to note that the format and specific requirements for EU VAT numbers may vary from one EU member country to another.

-Here, you can see the difference between the VAT Number format of two EU countries: Austria and Belgium.
+Here, you can see the difference between the VAT number formats of two EU countries: Austria and Belgium.

 The EU VAT number is essential for determining how VAT is applied in EU and non-EU transactions.